Historia-MC/Historia/README.md

 - [ ] Can eat large fish / meat multiple times (?)
 - [ ] Boil water in cauldron to get salt.
 - Possible to use bottles gathered in an ocean biome on a campfire.
 - [ ] Toggle PvP on/off for settlements that have been raided or are attacking after being raided.
+- [ ] Right click stonecutter to increase sharpness.
+- [ ] Can shear chickens for feathers.
+- [ ] Limited use for sharpness.
+- [ ] Allow dulling of weapons (decrease base stats).